Essay : Tony Benn and British Leyland

 Tony Benn moves to the Energy Ministry

-however, on 10 June 1975 there was a Cabinet reshuffle.
-It was this that revealed Harold Wilson’s real attitude to the shift to the left in his Labour Party that had occurred since 1970.
+However, on 10 June 1975, attitude to the shift to the left in his Labour Party that had occurred since 1970.
 The Trade and Industry Minister Tony Benn switched places with Energy Minister Eric Varley.
 This was effectively a demotion for Tony Benn, who had helped to formulate the party’s industrial policy.

 As a frontline minister, Benn’s career had peaked, and it seemed to mark a watering down of the Labour Party’s 1974 socialist manifesto.
 Harold Wilson, along with advisors like Bernard Donoughue, were well aware that elections were won by attracting the middle class vote, and Tony Benn’s zeal for full blown socialism was seen in this respect as an electoral liability.
 While Tony Benn looked to 1945, Harold Wilson looked to 1966 for inspiration.

 It is to Tony Benn’s credit that British Leyland was saved in 1975, although in reality the Government had little choice.
 However, as detailed in History: British Leyland, the grand illusion – Part Three, his master plan soon came unstuck.
 During 1975 British Leyland lost an estimated 12 per cent of its planned production due to industrial action.
 To put it charitably, Benn’s naïve belief that the Trade Unions could police their own backyard without resort to restrictive legislation, was unfounded.

 A consequence of this chaos was that even the profitable parts of British Leyland began to lose money and the respite for some plants proved only temporary.